chocolatey/choco-wiki/CommandsPython.md

 # Chocolatey Python (cpython)
 ##New as of v0.9.8.17.
 Installs packages from Python (easy_install).
-`chocolatey python packageName` or shortcut with `cpython packageName`.
-Also can call `cinst packageName -source python`
+`choco python packageName` or call `cinst packageName -source python`

 ##Parameters
 ###PackageName